 Our cabin was on floor 11 high up at the back of the ship, interior, no windows and it was fine.
 We could hear the purring sound of the engines, nothing that would disturb anyone.
 Soundproofing of the cabins was excellent, I never heard any outside noise other than the engine purr and a few loud slaps and bangs as the ship hit bigger waves ( I think that’s what they were, I’m not sure)

-I was wondering if we’d have to wear formal clothes on this cruise.
+I was wondering if we’d have to wear formal clothes on this transatlantic cruise.
 We only have our backpacks, most of our clothes are worn out after almost 8 months of travelling but we did treat ourselves to new ( charity shop!) jeans and tidy shoes before we left the UK.

 There were two evenings designated as “Dress up or Not”, a few people pulled out their best bib and tucker but we were perfectly comfortable in our jeans.

-Were There Other Families On-Board?
+Were There Families and Kids On-Board?

 There were a handful of families with children around my boys’ ages and younger on Getaway.